 - Externships: Offered through the MIT Alumni Association, the Student/Alumni Externship Program is a short-term opportunity over IAP designed to connect you with alumni mentors who are working in fields that interest you.

-- Internship Mailing List: Our office emails out a biweekly compilation of internship opportunities in engineering, science, business, and humanities.
+- Internship Mailing List: Once a month, our office emails out a compilation of internship opportunities in engineering, science, business, and humanities.
 Get yourself on the list through your CareerBridge profile under “Would you like to receive emails about summer internship opportunities?”

 - Academic Departments: Your department may have its own established internship programs.
 These include programs with AeroAstro, CEE, DUSP, Industrial Internship Program (Course 3), VIA-A Internship Program, and more.
 Refer to your program’s website or with academic administrators for participation requirements and timelines.